greshh/FTPActiveServer/README.md

 ./server <port_number>
 ```

+You may use the .png and .gif files provided (as well as your own files) to exercise file transfer.
+- black.jpg
+- test1.gif
+- test2.gif
+- white.png

 ## What we learnt:
 - Understand how an FTP server works as per the above, and how to simulate it using socket programming.